niiknow/email-bouncer-api/README.md

 > A simple api to handle email bounces

 # Features
-- [x] hard bounce - block/blacklist almost permanently for (8^7 ~ approximately 4 years) minutes.
+- [x] hard bounce - block/blacklist almost permanently for (8^7 ~ approximately 4 years) minutes
 - [x] soft bounce - block exponentially in multiple of 8^n, i.e. 8, 64, 512, 4096, etc... in minutes.
 Where n is the number of consecutive soft bounces.
-When soft bounce expired, it restart to 8 minutes.
+When soft bounce expired, it restart to 8 minutes
 - [x] index - home endpoint can be use for healthcheck and also for cleanup of expired bounce with query string `/?purge=true`
-- [x] handle SES->SNS webhook events.
+- [x] handle SES->SNS webhook events

 # Development